behshad-ghasemi/Quant-ML-assignment/README.md

 - **Ensembling with the baseline works; the raw models alone don't clearly help.** This was somewhat unexpected going in, and is reported honestly above rather than only showing the best variant.
-- **What I'd try next with more time:** a proper stacking/blending weight (rather than fixed 50/50) learned on validation folds; quantile crossing-aware loss functions instead of post-hoc sorting; per-zone or per-season model selection given the visible fold-to-fold variance.Also i would try different models even deep learning as LSTM to test whether a sequence model over the same leakage-safe feature stream captures temporal structure the per-hour GBMs miss.
+- **Oracle-weather comparison — the first thing I'd quantify with more time.**
-  The oracle-weather comparison (leakage.run_oracle_comparison) is implemented and covered by a dedicated test (test_oracle_weather_mode_requires_explicit_observed_weather), but was not run for this submission due to time constraints.
-The expected direction is a modest improvement in pinball loss, since real future temperature is strictly more informative than a climatology lookup — this would be the first thing to quantify with more time.
+  The comparison (`leakage.run_oracle_comparison`) is implemented and covered by a dedicated test (`test_oracle_weather_mode_requires_explicit_observed_weather`), but was not actually run for this submission due to time constraints.
+The expected direction is a modest improvement in pinball loss, since real future temperature is strictly more informative than a climatology lookup.
+- **Better blending.** A proper stacking/blending weight (rather than a fixed 50/50) learned on validation folds; quantile crossing-aware loss functions instead of post-hoc sorting; per-zone or per-season model selection, given the visible fold-to-fold variance.
+- **Deep learning comparison.** I would also try a deep learning model as LSTM over the same leakage-safe feature stream, to test whether a sequence model captures temporal structure that the per-hour GBMs miss.

 ## Tests